Iodomi/iodomi/README.md

-# Hi, and welcome to my profile :3
+# Hi, and welcome to my github profile!
 ## My name is Luna ⭐️

-### Here is some more about me:
+### And here are some cool facts about me:
-- I know and I code in: Python and Java 💪
+- Programming languages I know and use are: Python and Java 💪
-- I am currently learning: C 🧠
+- I am currently trying to learn: C and C++ 🧠
-- I want to learn: C++, Android SDK, Rust 📝
-- I work on: Games, Game Servers, Malware, System Apps, etc. 🗃️
+- I am working on projects like: Video games, Game servers, Malware, Applications, Mods, Plugins, etc. 🗃️
-- I love cats 😻